Rhode Island Statute Update:

-All Rhode Island residents, all applicants that are designating Rhode Island as his/her home state (adjuster DHS), and anyone who has an active adjuster DHS license but did not take an exam in order to get that adjuster DHS license, must pass the applicable Rhode Island adjuster exam at a PearsonVue testing center.
+All Rhode Island residents, and applicants that are designating Rhode Island as his/her home state (adjuster DHS), must pass the applicable Rhode Island adjuster exam at a PearsonVue testing center.
 Applicants should call PearsonVue at 800-274-3739 or visit PearsonVue's website for additional information about exam locations, hours, and to schedule an examination.
 Examination content outlines can be found here.

 Emergency Adjuster Licensing